aidamartinez/debug-log-admin-viewer/readme.txt

 == Frequently Asked Questions ==

+Q: Where are the backup files stored?

+A: Backup files are automatically stored in the `wp-content/uploads/debug-log-admin-viewer/` directory.
+The plugin keeps the 5 most recent backups and protects them with proper file permissions and .htaccess rules.
+You can find the exact path in the plugin settings page, where you can also copy it with a single click.

 Q: How do I access the debug log viewer?

 A: Navigate to Settings > Debug Log Admin Viewer in the WordPress admin panel.

 Q: Who is behind this plugin?

 A: This plugin is developed and maintained by [TWK Media](https://www.thewebkitchen.co.uk/).